Next Certificate Program Start: 01/18

 With five locations across the country, our facilities provide an education to many students interested in learning more about skilled trades conveniently, close to home.
 HEC’s five locations:

 Each of our locations is devoted to carefully training students in heavy equipment and crane operation, and aims to give them the skills and knowledge they need to succeed.

-Operators for heavy machines such as dozers, excavators and cranes are in high demand on construction sites across the country.
-In as little as three weeks, you can get the training, skills and certification you need to start a rewarding career in the growing construction industry.
+Operators for heavy equipment and cranes are very important to the success of construction sites across the country.
+In as little as three weeks, you can get the entry-level training, skills and certification you need to start a rewarding career in the growing construction industry.

 Whether you are looking to gain a professional edge and create a new career path, or you are a military veteran transitioning back to civilian life, HEC has a proven track record of success.